William E. and Carol G. Simon Oral Advocacy Program

 The Frederick Douglass Moot Court team competes against other law school teams in a competition sponsored by BALSA, which focuses on issues important to minorities.
 Professor Rosemary Daly is the faculty advisor.

 The Saul Lefkowitz Intellectual Property Moot Court team briefs and argues questions of trademark law in a competition sponsored by the Brand Names Education Foundation.
 The regional competition is usually held in New York.
-Professor Joseph Liu is the faculty advisor.
+Professor and Academic Dean Joseph Liu is the faculty advisor.

 Religious Freedom Moot Court

 Religious freedom, embodied in the twin Establishment and Free Exercise Clauses of the First Amendment, is one of the fundamental guarantees of the United States Constitution and is a founding principle of our nation.
 Each year the Moot Court competition, hosted by George Washington University, focuses on a current religious freedom issue that implicates a First Amendment controversy.
-Professor Gregory Kalscheur, S.J. is the faculty advisor.
+Professors Gregory Kalscheur, S.J. and Rosemary Daly are the faculty advisors.

 First Amendment Moot Court